gyorilab/indra_cogex/src/indra_cogex/apps/chat_page/app/src/README.md

 - Run `npm run build`; this will create or update the `dist` directory (`dist` is the default name, other names might be set)
-- Run `npm run pack`; this will package the project in tgz file that can be used as a standalone installation
+- Run `npm pack`; this will package the project in tgz file that can be used as a standalone installation

 ## Installing indralab-vue locally